AAugustine/weather-app/README.md

 # Weather App

 This is a simple weather application built with React and TypeScript.
 It allows users to search for weather information based on their location.

+This project uses the [Openweathermap API](https://home.openweathermap.org/) for weather data. 🌤️

-Built for knowledge and fun purposes.
+Built for knowledge and fun purposes. 🧠

 ## Technologies Used